 - An intradermal vaccine for people 18 to 64 years of age which is injected with a needle into the “dermis” or skin.
-This vaccine is being made available for the first time for the 2011-2012 season.
+This vaccine was first made available for the 2011-2012 season.

 - The nasal–spray flu vaccine – a vaccine made with live, weakened flu viruses that is given as a nasal spray (sometimes called LAIV for “Live Attenuated Influenza Vaccine”).
 The viruses in the nasal spray vaccine do not cause the flu.
 LAIV is approved for use in healthy* people 2 to 49 years of age who are not pregnant.

 About two weeks after vaccination, antibodies develop that protect against influenza virus infection.
 Flu vaccines will not protect against flu-like illnesses caused by non-influenza viruses.